 Valuation of fixed assets and goodwill

 The company owns a considerable amount of property and goodwill.
-If the economic climate deteriorates and potential impairments are not identified, determined, or communicated in a timely fashion, the company could incur reputational damage.
+If the economic climate deteriorates this could result in a permanent reduction in the value of assets.
+If potential impairment indicators are not identified, determined, or communicated in a timely fashion, the company could incur reputational and financial damage.

 Given that the nature of the business is capital-intensive, access to external financing is crucial for continuity.
 A liquidity risk could arise if external financing is not available to the company when refinancing is required.

 The external debts can be subject to variable interest rates, thereby exposing the company to fluctuations in interest rates.
 A significant increase in variable interest rates would have a negative impact on results.